 5. An Agreed Divorce May Be a Good Option During This Time

-Finally, given the unique challenges all of us are facing during the COVID-19 pandemic, pursuing an agreed divorce may be a particularly good option during this time.
-You will still need your privacy, and you will still need to prioritize limiting the impacts on your children, but an agreed divorce can minimize the stress and emotional impacts for everyone involved.
+Finally, given the unique challenges we face during the COVID-19 pandemic, pursuing an agreed divorce may be a particularly good option during this time.
+You will still need your privacy, and you will still need to prioritize limiting the impacts on your children.
+Still, an agreed divorce can minimize the stress and emotional impacts for everyone involved.

 Discuss Your Divorce with Gurnee, IL Family Lawyer Deanna J. Bowen

-If you are thinking about filing for divorce during the 2020-2021 school year, Gurnee, IL family lawyer Deanna J. Bowen can help you find a workable solution.
+If you are thinking about filing for divorce during the 2020-2021 school year, Gurnee, IL & Lake County, IL family lawyer Deanna J. Bowen can help you find a workable solution.
 To learn more in a free and confidential consultation, call us at 847-623-4002 today.